D-E-F-E-A-T/video-game-pc-phase-2/README.md

 # The Adventures Of Orchi
 An 2D adventure game.

 To compile and run, you will need Visual Studio 2015 and Windows 10 installed on your system.
+The use of an XBox One controller is recommended.